Philosophy ZOOM Workshop: Exploring Issues of Race

 In this virtual workshop we’ll explore a series of issues about race with philosophers Desiree Valentine & Julia Jorati, beginning with the query: Is there anything wrong with saying “I Don’t See Color?”

-In the process of exploring this initial (set of) question(s), we’ll uncover and examine various historical and contemporary perspectives on defining race, racial identity, and racial cognition (looking specifically at the process, impact, and challenges of implicit biases).
+In the process of exploring these initial question, we’ll uncover and examine various historical and contemporary perspectives on defining race, racial identity, and racial cognition.

 ~ No background in philosophy is required to participate in this workshop.
 All ages welcome. ~